 The tax is graduated based on net worth.
 In the case of new corporations, this is the beginning net worth.
 Thereafter, it is the net worth on the first day of the corporation's net worth taxable year.
 Net worth is defined to include issued capital stock, paid in surplus and retained earnings.
 Treasury stock should not be deducted from issued capital stock.
+See page 8 for the net worth tax table.

 Foreign corporations qualified to conduct business in Georgia are taxed based upon the portion of net worth employed within Georgia as computed in Schedule 3, using the ratio computed in Schedule 2.
 To compute the ratio, the property factors will reflect total balance sheet assets within Georgia and everywhere.
 This includes all intangible assets reflected on the Federal return such as accounts receivable.
-Gross receipts factors are determined per instructions on page 7.
+Gross receipts factors are determined per instructions on page 4.